Dr Javier Sajuria, Licentiate in Law - J.D. (PUC Chile), MSc (UCL), PhD (UCL)

 “Seminario Candidaturas Chile“, Universidad Andrés Bello, Santiago, Chile

 “Using Hybrid Data to Study Hybrid Events”, Warwick University Q-Step Centre

-“Brexit and its Consequences for Latin America”, LSE
+“Brexit and its Consequences in Latin America”, London School of Economics.

 “Bowling Alone: Social Capital in Online Networks”, Oxford Internet Institute.

 “Workshop in Digital Activism”, Pontificia Universidad Católica de Chile.